 You can have the vaccine and continue trying to get pregnant.
 The UK Chief Medical Officers say:

-In fact, the RCOG guidelines stress the potential benefits of having the vaccine if you’re trying to conceive: “If you are in one of the groups offered the vaccine, getting vaccinated before pregnancy will help prevent COVID-19 infection and its serious consequences.
+In fact, the RCOG guidelines stress the potential benefits of having the vaccine if you’re trying to conceive: “Getting vaccinated before pregnancy will help prevent COVID-19 infection and its serious consequences.
 In some cases, women will need to make a decision about whether to delay pregnancy until after the vaccine becomes available to them.”

 About our expert, Dr Philippa Kaye